slatedocs/slate/source/includes/administration/_feedback_settings.md

 `PUT /feedback/:id`

 Updates the feedback settings of an organization.
+The support can either be through email or a Zendesk widget, but not both.

 ```shell
 # Updates an existing feedback settings for an organization